quicwg/base-drafts/draft-ietf-quic-transport.md

 To limit ACK blocks to those that have not yet been received by the sender, the receiver SHOULD track which ACK frames have been acknowledged by its peer.
-Once an ACK frame has been acknowledged, the packets it acknowledges SHOULD not be acknowledged again.
+Once an ACK frame has been acknowledged, the packets it acknowledges SHOULD NOT be acknowledged again.

 A receiver that is only sending ACK frames will not receive acknowledgments for